- Publication 530 - Introductory Material

 This means your main home or your second home.
 A home includes a house, condominium, cooperative, mobile home, house trailer, boat, or similar property that has sleeping, cooking, and toilet facilities.

-If your adjusted gross income (AGI) on Form 1040, line 38, is more than $100,000 ($50,000 if your filing status is married filing separately), the amount of your mortgage insurance premiums that are deductible is reduced and may be eliminated.
-See Line 13 in the instructions for Schedule A (Form 1040) and complete the Mortgage Insurance Premiums Deduction Worksheet to figure the amount you can deduct.
-If your AGI is more than $109,000 ($54,500 if married filing separately), you cannot deduct your mortgage insurance premiums.
+If your adjusted gross income (AGI) on Form 1040 or 1040-SR, line 8b, is more than $100,000 ($50,000 if your filing status is married filing separately), the amount of your mortgage insurance premiums that are deductible is reduced and may be eliminated.
+See Line 8d in the Instructions for Schedule A (Form 1040 or 1040-SR) and complete the Mortgage Insurance Premiums Deduction Worksheet to figure the amount you can deduct.
+If your adjusted gross income is more than $109,000 ($54,500 if married filing separately), you can't deduct your mortgage insurance premiums.

 The mortgage interest credit is intended to help lower-income individuals afford home ownership.
 If you qualify, you can claim the credit on Form 8396 each year for part of the home mortgage interest you pay.